Richard Laviolette: Career

-Laviolette frequently collaborates with other artists.
-In late September 2007, Laviolette and label-mate Kit Wilson-Yang made a seven-week tour of the United States and Canada.
-His 2017 album Taking the Long Way Home featured piano by Lisa Bozikovic and backing vocals by Jessy Bell Smith.
+Taking the Long Way Home was released in 2017, featuring piano by Lisa Bozikovic and backing vocals by Jessy Bell Smith.
 The album began as a project with his father, who had to step away to care for Laviolette's ailing mother who had Huntington's disease.
-The album was released by You've Changed Records and was produced by Andy Magoffin at House of Miracles in Cambridge, Ontario.
+The album was released by You've Changed Records and was produced by Andy Magoffin in Cambridge, Ontario.